noodlewerk/NWLogging/README.md

 ------

 ### Conceptual
-Two primary concepts in NWLogging are *filters*, *actions*, and *printers*.
+The three primary concepts in NWLogging are *filters*, *actions*, and *printers*.
 When a log statement is executed, it is first passed though a series of filters.
 The filter that matches the properties of that log statement best decides which action should be performed.
 A printer is function that formats and outputs the log text and its properties.

 A filter is a set of constrains on the properties of the log statement.
 For example: "should be in file X.m" or "should be in library Y and have tag Z".
 Filters have a fixed format, which allows them to be efficiently matched.
 For every property of a log statement, it either specifies its value or doesn't care about that property.
 Available properties are: